-You try to be cautious and ensure you don’t put anything down the drain that would jam your pipes.
-You don’t put anything down the toilet besides toilet paper; you don’t put eggshells, meat, or fats down the garbage disposal; and you make sure to have filters on all your drains.
-But have you thought of everything in order to help stop a costly sewer line repair?
+You try to be cautious and assure you avoid putting anything down the drain that would jam your pipes.
+You don’t put anything down the toilet besides toilet paper; you don’t put eggshells, meat, or oils down the kitchen sink; and you make sure to have filters on all your drains.
+But have you thought of everything in order to help stop an expensive sewer line repair?

-Trees desire nutrients and their roots are through which they get nutrients, so the tip of the tree root is always “seeking” and “reaching toward” a source of moisture and nutrients and they are drawn to a leaking sewer line that requires repair.
+Trees desire nutrients and their roots are through which they get nutrients, so the tip of the tree root is always “seeking” and “reaching for” a source of moisture and nutrients and they are very attracted to a leaking sewer line that requires repair.

-Usually, tree roots will leave strong, undamaged sewer lines alone.
-They usually only invade leaking, broken, or damaged lines buried within the top 24 inches of the ground.
-When this occurs the first damage not only becomes worse, the tree roots can completely clog the sewer system and decrease the water flow, leaving you with overflows and even flooding your home or building.
+Usually, tree roots will leave healthy, intact sewer lines alone.
+They usually only invade leaking, broken, or damaged lines buried within the top 24 inches of the soil.
+When this happens the first damage not only becomes worse, the tree roots can completely clog the sewer system and reduce the water flow, leaving you with overflows and even flooding your home or building.

 But what should you do?
-Call a sewer line repair professional in La Porte.
+Call a sewer line repair expert in Kingwood.

-A sewer line repair will typically be easier (and cheaper) than a ruptured pipe, so if you think there is trouble with your sewer line, especially if you feel that tree roots are making their way into the pipe, call Finch Air Conditioning & Heating Inc as soon as possible.
+A sewer line repair will typically be easier (and less expensive) than a burst pipe, so if you think there is trouble with your sewer line, especially if you feel that tree roots are growing into the pipe, call Finch Air Conditioning & Heating as soon as possible.

-So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Finch Air Conditioning & Heating Inc in La Porte and we are happy to come out and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Finch Air Conditioning & Heating in Kingwood and we are happy to visit and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are good to go.